Improving turbulence control through explainable deep learning: Abstract

 Turbulence remains one of the last unsolved problems of classical physics~\cite{frisch1995turbulence}, defying a complete theoretical description despite its ubiquitous presence in natural~\cite{ramalingam1960convective} and engineering~\cite{spillane1967clear} flows.
 In fact, turbulent fluid flows are present in a myriad of industrial applications: from the food industry to the cooling of microprocessors, or harnessing wind power.
 Turbulence is also the primary cause of viscous drag with $30\%$ of the energy consumption worldwide being spent on overcoming drag in transportation~\cite{IEA2020}.
-Thus, improving the aerodynamic efficiency of terrestrial and airborne vehicles plays a pivotal role in the global reduction of CO$_2$ emissions.
-Despite centuries of theoretical~\cite{marusic_science}, experimental~\cite{avila_science}, and computational~\cite{cardesa_science} progress since Leonardo da Vinci's first observations \cite{marusic2021leonardo}, many fundamental questions on the nature of turbulence remain unsolved~\cite{gibson1962spectra,argoul1989wavelet,greenstein1970superfluid}, preventing us from efficiently manipulating turbulent flows.
+Thus, improving the aerodynamic efficiency of terrestrial and airborne vehicles plays a pivotal role in the global reduction of CO$_2$ emissions \MB{and would have enormous economical consequences, since a reduction in drag achieving a fuel reduction on truck fleets of $5\%$ would correspond to an increase in profit of over $100\%$\cite{brunton2015closed}.} Despite centuries of theoretical~\cite{marusic_science}, experimental~\cite{avila_science}, and computational~\cite{cardesa_science} progress since Leonardo da Vinci's first observations \cite{marusic2021leonardo}, many fundamental questions on the nature of turbulence remain unsolved~\cite{gibson1962spectra,argoul1989wavelet,greenstein1970superfluid}, preventing us from efficiently manipulating turbulent flows.